 The bills were referred to three committees in each chamber but have not yet been heard.
+These bills are likely dead.

-13. HB 881/SB 1428 - DFS Consumer Protection Package By Rep. Griffitts and Sen. DiCeglie
+13. HB 881/SB 1428 - DFS Consumer Protection Package By Rep. Griffits and Sen. DiCeglie

 The bill mandates enhanced accountability and transparency from insurers towards insured parties across various types of insurance policies.